-Laser Diodes, Lens and Actuators
+Laser Diodes

 The OPU houses two laser diodes.
-As this is just a DVD/CD reader, the lasers are not very powerful but provide sufficient power for microscopy applications.
+As this is just a DVD/CD reader, the lasers are not very powerful but provide sufficient power for microscopic applications.
 The (red) DVD diode starts laser operation above approx. 60 mA and requires about 2-2.5 V of forward voltage.
-Its polarity can be easily determined by measurements.
+Its polarity could be easily determined by measurements.